-Federal agencies missed 2nd deadline for tribal safety bills
+Feds missed 2nd deadline for Congress’ tribal safety bills

 ALBUQUERQUE, N.M.
-(AP) — For the second month in a row, U.S. officials tasked with carrying out federal public safety policy for tribes missed a deadline to provide input on legislation to curb violence against Native American women.
+(AP) — U.S. officials tasked with carrying out federal public safety policy for tribes missed a deadline to provide input on legislation to curb violence against Native American women for a second straight month.

 U.S. Sen. John Hoeven, R-North Dakota, had set a July 8 deadline for Interior and Justice Department officials to offer positions and guidance on a slate of bills that aim to stem domestic violence, homicides and disappearances of Native Americans on tribal lands.

-Hoeven, who chairs the U.S. Senate Committee on Indian Affairs, had set the deadline for both departments after criticizing officials for filing late testimony and saying they arrived at a hearing in June unprepared to fully weigh in on legislation.
+Hoeven, who chairs the U.S. Senate Committee on Indian Affairs, had set the deadline for both departments after criticizing officials for filing late testimony and saying they arrived at a hearing in June unprepared to fully discuss the merits of legislation.

 A week after the new deadline passed, a spokesman for Sen. Tom Udall said Monday that Justice officials had yet to provide positions on the legislation, while the Interior only provided “partial comment.”
 Udall, D-New Mexico, is a co-chairman of the committee with Hoeven.

-An Indian Affairs committee spokeswoman said in response to inquiries from The Associated Press that the Interior’s guidance on bills had been submitted late, though she did not say which day.
+An Indian Affairs committee spokeswoman said in response to inquiries from The Associated Press that the Interior’s guidance on bills had been sent after the July 8 deadline, though she did not say which day.
 She and Interior officials would not release the documents that had been sent to the committee.

 Meanwhile, a spokesman for the Justice Department told the AP late Monday that the department is working as quickly as possible to provide positions on the bills, and had provided a status update to the committee chairman’s office.